xmos/lib_audio_dsp/readme.rst

 which have a consistent API and can be combined to create many different designs.

 A tool for easily
-combining Stages into a custom DSP pipeline is provided.
+combining stages into a custom DSP pipeline is provided.
 DSP pipeline parameters can be adjusted and tuned on the fly via a PC based tuning interface, and utilities for hardware controls are also provided.

 lib_audio_dsp includes common signal processing functions optimised for the xcore, such as: